intelligence38000/android-docs/src/pages/navigation/overview/index.md

 ## Prevent memory leaks

-Inside your application's activity, you'll want to override the onDestroy lifecycle method, end the navigation session (if running) and use the `MabpoxNavigation#onDestroy` method.
+Inside your application's activity, you'll want to override the onDestroy lifecycle method, end the navigation session (if it's running), and use the `MabpoxNavigation#onDestroy` method.
 Doing this prevents any memory leaks and ensures proper shutdown of the service.

 {{
 <CodeLanguageToggle id="nav-stop-navigation" />